-Falsely Accused: Man spends months in jail despite video showing he wasn’t at crime scene
+Falsely accused: Man spends months in jail despite video showing he wasn’t at crime scene

 The day after the shooting, Jones contacted Hattiesburg Police in an effort to clear his name from the accusations being shared on Facebook, adamantly stating that he was not in Hattiesburg at the time of the murder.

 Instead, Jones said he and his cousin went to Slidell then came back to Gulfport and went to Club Illusions.
-Furthermore, Jones told investigators that he would be on the surveillance video at the Gulfport club and encouraged the detective to check.
+Furthermore, Jones told investigators that he would be on the surveillance video at the Gulfport club and encouraged the detective to check it.

 The 23-year-old was confident the evidence would show that he was nowhere near Hattiesburg when the shooting took place.